Skip to content

 }

-Open android/app/src/main/AndroidManifest.xml and add the following permissions:
+Open android/app/src/main/AndroidManifest.xml and add the following:

 xml